1, 2 Step

 "1, 2 Step" is a song by American singer Ciara featuring American rapper Missy Elliott.
-Written alongside producer Jazze Pha, it was released on November 1, 2004, as the second single of Ciara's debut studio album, Goodies.
+Written alongside producer Jazze Pha, it was released on November 1, 2004, as the second single of Ciara's debut studio album, Goodies (2004).
 It peaked within the top 10 of the charts in several countries worldwide, including Germany, New Zealand and the United Kingdom.
 In the United States, the song peaked at number two on the Billboard Hot 100 and stayed there for seven weeks.
 The song is heavily inspired by 1980s electro music production.
 Throughout the song, Ciara gives a description of how the song's beat feels as she exhorts party-goers to dance to the music.
-"1, 2 Step" was ranked 59th on Billboard's Top 100 Songs of the 2000s.
+"1, 2 Step" was ranked 59th on Billboards Top 100 Songs of the 2000s.

 Background and composition

 "1, 2 Step" is one of four songs Ciara and Jazze Pha originally recorded at Doppler Studios in Atlanta two years before the release of Goodies.
 It is explained that Ciara was inspired by Roscoe Blunt, leading to the creation of this song.
 "The two connected so well, that half of the album was made within eight days or so."
 Pha asked Missy Elliott to appear on the track and she accepted.
 Elliott recorded her rap verse at the Hit Factory Criteria in Miami.
+She did not meet Ciara until the song's music video was filmed.